 True, this portion of Yom Kippur finds us at our lowest depths.
 Yet hope is provided: as the pages are turned we come to “Mi Ma’amakim”: Out of the depths I call to You, O God.
 Eternal God, hearken to my voice.
 The following listening example is in a “round” form: one voice echoes the next, forming a web of harmony as the text and music repeats again and again.
 The harmonies created are both meditative and anxiety-producing, but as the voices sway through the parts, the dissonance which nearly makes one flinch disappears as quickly as it arrived.
 LISTEN We again sink down to remember the darkest times of our people but our commitment to survival with “Zog Nit Keynmol.”
 A Yiddish song also known as Partizaner Lid, which was sung to show resistance to the Nazis, also tells of not giving up hope and that redemption draws near.
 It ends, “There our courage and our faith will rise and stand.”

 The text of the Eileh Ezkerah and the potential we have to supplement it with modern poetry leads one to wonder how the musical selections will evolve with the updates.
 Will Mishkan HaNefesh include references to recent trials and suffering of the Jewish people?
 Will its editors continue to excerpt briefly from the original text or reintroduce more of the traditional wording?
 The afternoon service in Gates of Repentance now ends with “VeYe’etayu,” better known as “All the World Shall Come to Serve You.”
-The traditional hymn I sang all through my childhood holds fond memories, despite the fact that its lyrics are not exactly politically correct today, as they allude to non-Jews becoming Jews.
+The traditional hymn I sang all through my childhood holds fond memories.
 From my limited observations, it seems as though few congregations stick with the hymn, just as the original Eileh Ezkerahhas been omitted from the Reform tradition for these last decades.
 While it was difficult to give up singing the words which still bring me nostalgic joy, it is also comforting to know that our Reform Judaism continues to evolve with the world around us, both introducing and omitting that which is most fitting for our 21st-century lives.

 Eile Ezk’ro, Israel Alter.
 From The High Holy Day Service: The Complete Musical Liturgy of Rosh Hashanah and Yom Kippur for The Hazzan.
 Cantors Assembly, Inc., 1971.
 Performed by H. Kobilinsky.